Laura Fuentes

 Baking with Coconut Flour & Substituting Coconut Flour

-Coconut flour recipes like this one are developed exclusively to be made with the amount of coconut flour the recipe calls for.
-Trying to swap the amounts or make ingredient substitutions can often yield failed recipes so I always advise against it.
+Baking recipes with coconut flour call for more eggs and more liquid than traditional recipes, since coconut flour absorbs about 10x the liquid of traditional flour.
+To provide your baked good texture, the liquid must be increased.
+Recipes like this one are developed exclusively to be made with the amount of coconut flour the recipe calls for.
+Changing the amounts, swapping ingredients, or using coconut flour substitutes can often yield failed recipes, so I always advise against it.

 Ingredients